 For More Information:

-We want our patients to know we are here to support them.
+We are here to support our patients and communities.
 If you are scheduled for a procedure, please reach out to your physician’s office or your scheduled facility.
 Our associates can walk you through any additional questions or concerns you may have.

-A2: The virus is thought to spread mainly from person-to-person.
+A1: The virus is thought to spread mainly from person-to-person..

 - Between people who are in close contact with one another (within about 6 feet).